-If you have a child with learning disabilities, chances are someone has given you the same advice I’ve been hearing since our son was first struggling to learn to read.
-“Just find his passion,” teachers, counselors and tutors would tell me.
+If your child has learning difficulties or struggles in school at all, chances are someone has given you the same advice I’ve been hearing since our son was first having a hard time learning to read.
+“Just find his passion,” teachers, counselors, and tutors would tell me.
 “Once you know what he is really great at, you can use it to teach almost any skill — from memorizing math facts based on baseball scores to writing a great essay about a favorite musician.”

-But such advice is easy to dole out and less so to follow.
+Such advice is easy to dole out.
+It’s much harder to follow.
 Our son Alex did not clearly excel at sports or school or music.
 In fact, it seemed that he struggled with almost everything.
 He found the most popular activities of the neighborhood kids — soccer, basketball, and band — too chaotic, stressful, and competitive.

 It took years for our Alex to find his own passions — golf and playing the drums.
 And they aren’t necessarily activities that will win him scholarships or public recognition.
 What is much more important, we have learned, is that he has discovered the things he can be reasonably good at and that he can enjoy doing for relaxation and pleasure.